Martchus/tagparser/README.md

 For examples check out the command line interface of [Tag Editor](https://github.com/Martchus/tageditor).

 ## Bugs, stability
-- Matroska files composed of more than one segment aren't tested yet and might not work.
+- Matroska files composed of more than one segment aren't tested yet and might not work
-- It is recommend you to create backups before editing because I can not test whether the library works with all kind of files.
+- It is recommend you to create backups before editing because I can not test whether the library works with all kind of files

 ## Build instructions
 The tagparser library depends on c++utilities and is built in the same way.
 It also depends on zlib.

 ## TODO
-- Support more formats (EXIF, PDF metadata, Theora, ...).
+- Support more formats (EXIF, PDF metadata, Theora, ...)
-- Do tests with Matroska files which have multiple segments.
+- Do tests with Matroska files which have multiple segments
+- Support building in cue-sheet in flac